-Now that you have your site prepared and your plants are old enough, you are ready to start planting.
 Planting can be done at any time of the year as long as you have access to a good water supply at your site.
-However, planting in winter or late autumn is more likely to overcome the problem of dry spells and takes advantage of the soil being damp.
-At sites where frosts are likely, planting in late winter or spring is best, but you will need to water the plants throughout summer.
+However, for dry sites (gully bank tops) planting is best done in late autumn to early spring when the soil is damp.
+Gully floors are wet and cold (frosty) in the winter, so this area is best planted during spring to autumn.
+The same applies to any other frost prone site, but you will need to water the plants throughout summer.
 Mulching will help plants to survive at any time of the year, especially on open sites.

-Planting
+Planting Method

 - Set the plants out in their positions (see your Planting Plan).
 Make sure they have been soaked in a bucket until the pot stops bubbling and are not sitting in the sun. - Dig a large hole, deeper and wider than the root ball, so that the roots are not cramped.
 Loosen the soil at the bottom of the hole to make it easier for the roots to get started and to help drainage.
-If the plant is root bound, very gently tease the roots out to help them to grow. - Put the plant in the hole about 10cm deeper than the final position you want and replace the soil around the roots.
+If the plant is root bound, very gently tease the roots out to help them to grow straight. - Put the plant in the hole about 10cm deeper than the final position you want and replace the soil around the roots.
 If adding fertiliser make sure it doesn't touch the roots as it will burn them.
 Pull the plant up so that the top of the root ball is 2cm below the level of the soil.
 This will straighten any roots that are twisted or swept up.
 Fill in the rest of the hole. - Gently firm the soil around the plant with your hands or sole of your foot and leave the soil on top light and loose.
 Leave a small depression around the base of the plant to trap water.
 Be careful not to over compact. - Water at the time of planting! - Surround with mulch to keep weeds out and to keep the soil moist.